Upper Mustang Motorbike Tour - 11 Days Itinerary and Costs

 Our support vehicle is always nearby with a skilled mechanic and necessary tools.
 Basic repairs can be done on the spot.
 For more serious issues, the support vehicle can transport both bike and rider, ensuring the tour continues smoothly without delays.

-Bikes suitable for high-altitude and off-road terrain include:
+Bikes suitable for this high-altitude and off-road terrain include:

 • Royal Enfield Himalayan 411–450: Ideal for rough trails and long rides.